Terry-Su/MVVC/README.md

 You've gotten a complete project which can be removed to anywhere to develop, then let's start to develop
 ```
-# Step1 (Ingore this step if "MvvcProject" was created locally) Switch to "MvvcProject"
+# Step1 (Ingore this step if MvvcProject was created locally) Switch to MvvcProject
 cd MvvcProject

 # Step2 Install dependencies